vegaz15/analog-code/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

+// THIS IS THE Beginning Of YOUR INTERACTION WITH THE ANALOG SYSTEM

 interface IGmpReceiver {
     function onGmpReceived(bytes32 id, uint128 network, bytes32 source, bytes calldata payload) external